Chris Benoit double-murder and suicide: Suicide of Chris Benoit

-According to Ballard and the Fayette County Sheriff's Office, Benoit committed suicide by hanging.
-He removed the bar from a lat pulldown machine in his exercise room and fashioned the end of a cord from the machine into a noose.
+According to Ballard and the Fayette County Sheriff's Office, Benoit's death was a suicide by hanging.
+He removed the bar from a lat pulldown machine in his exercise room and fasten the end of a cord from the machine into a noose.
 He then released the weights, causing his strangulation.
 Ballard said Benoit was found hanging from the pulley cable.

 On the 2016 Talk is Jericho podcast, Toffoloni claimed that over the weekend, the search history on Benoit's computer showed he had researched "the quickest and easiest way to break a neck."
 Benoit had then later used a towel around his neck attached to the handle of the machine, which he pulled down using a very heavy weight and let go, breaking his neck instantly.
 However, the police report done by the Fayette County Sheriff's Office states he showed no damage to his neck area other than that which came from the cable around his neck.
 It also states the only topic he researched on his computer during that time period was the biblical prophet Elijah's resurrection of a dead child.
-No mention of the claims made by Toffoloni were present in the police report, and his autopsy report made no mention of damage to Benoit's cervical vertebrae, hyoid bone, trachea or larynx area, further indicating he didn't snap his neck as a manner of suicide.
+No mention of the claims made by Toffoloni were present in the police report, and his autopsy report made no mention of damage to Benoit's cervical vertebrae, hyoid bone, trachea or larynx area, further indicating he did not snap his neck as a manner of suicide.